backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Expressions.md

 - *`content` defines the body of each generated block under the `dynamic` block*.
 - *We can declare a dynamic block inside a dynamic block*.
 - **We CANNOT declare a dynamic block inside `locals`**.
+- The `dynamic` block makes the configuration hard to read and maintain.

 > [!note] We CANNOT use `dynamic` blocks to generate `meta-argument` blocks such as `lifecycle` and `provisioner` blocks.